jameshanlon/cheese/cheese/pages/testimonials.md

 ## From the 2019/20 surveying season (phase 5)

+- *"Thank you so much for completing our survey.
+We would have made more progress had we not been in lockdown.
+The video was really useful to see where we are losing heat and the advice from the energy tracers extremely helpful."*

+- *"5/5 Brilliant!
+I would love to help spread the word."*

+- *"5/5 I am very glad this organisation exists.
+It is much needed.
+The thermal imaging was a revelation!
+The energy tracers were very thorough and I did feel by the end that I had a much better understanding of heat loss in my own house.
+Remedies suggested were practical and often very affordable solutions.
+  Yes, I do feel that the survey was good value for money.
+I feel confident that if I can take some of the steps recommended, my house will be less draughty and warmer (especially the very cold kitchen) and there is a good chance that my heating bills will therefore reduce."*

 - *"I was very interested in the findings of the survey and surprised at some of the places that were cold spots (such as floor/skirting junctions).
 It has thrown up the need for a myriad of little remedial jobs, which is a bit daunting.
 My next task is to prioritise those that will be easiest and most effective to carry out."*

+- *"It was definitely well worth having the CHEESE Project survey.
+I certainly know a great deal more now about how to keep the house nice and warm.
+The Surveyor was very pleasant and very patient in explaining the results of the survey."*

 - *"Very helpful in every respect.
 House much warmer and less damp."*